[Last updated January 5, 2026]

 Examples of claimable long-term care expenses can include:

 Long-term care insurance gives older adults additional coverage that helps fill in the gaps to pay for care not covered by health insurance, such as for services that assist them with activities of daily living.
-Long-term care insurance expenses can be included in your unreimbursed medical expenses on your taxes.
-The cost of your premiums must exceed 7.5% of your annual adjusted gross income.
+Long-term care insurance premiums can be included in your unreimbursed medical expenses on your taxes.

 Self-employed individuals have a special advantage regarding long-term care insurance premiums.
 They can deduct 100% of their out-of-pocket premiums, although they are still subject to age-based premium limits.